|

 My Inspector Says He Reports According to ASHI Standards.
 Is He

+Qualified?
 The North Carolina Home Inspector Licensure Board does

 not review any home inspection “reports” of its licensees as a